nemoislost-cmd/AnubisTestApp/README.md

 - [Python Flask] - Sending of data to remote server
 - [Java] - Anubis Chat
-- [ngrok] - Enable sending of data through a public URL
+- [Ngrok] - Enable sending of data through a public URL
 - [Firebase] -  Authenticate users and store data related to the ap